Ever wondered why is seems like your body is fighting with food and you can’t be friends?

 Move.
 Your digestive organs need massage to and walking, running, yoga, any kind of movement will support organ health in addition to regular bowel movements.
 Even a 10-minute walk can stimulate a slow gut.

-Aim for at least 8 servings of vegetables daily – for antioxidants, minerals, fiber, and fats that support gut health and healthy gut bacteria.
+Aim for at least 8 servings of nutrient rich vegetables daily – for antioxidants, minerals, fiber, and fats that support gut health and healthy gut bacteria.

 Eat healthy fats.
 Omega-3s from wild caught salmon, small cold water fish such as sardines, walnuts, hemp seeds, chia seeds, dark leafy greens.
 Plant fats from avocado, leafy greens, coconut and sprouted nuts and seeds.
 Organic grass-fed butter, beef.
 Omega 3 rich pastured eggs.